 Rest is also an important part of your physiotherapy treatment.
 ‘Relative rest’ is a term used to describe a scale of resting compared to the normal activity you would be doing.
 If you are experiencing pain while doing nothing at all it means the injury is more severe and your physiotherapist may advise a period of complete rest where you do either no activity, or very little activity such as a few gentle stretches.
 As your pain improves then the rest to activity balance will swing the other way such that you will still require more rest for the muscle than usual but there will also be a gradual increase in activity including more aggressive stretches along with strengthening so long as there is no return in symptoms.

 Along with stretching exercises, your physiotherapist will also prescribe strengthening exercises in order to get your strained muscle back in top shape.
 Initially your therapist may suggest that you only do isometric contractions of your muscle, which means that you tighten the affected muscle without actually moving the associated joints.
 An example of this type of contraction occurs when people are asked to flex their biceps muscle, and they tighten the muscle fibers of the upper arm in place, without bending the elbow or moving the shoulder.
 This type of contraction is an effective way to begin strengthening an injured muscle.
-As the muscle continues to heal, more aggressive strengthening will be prescribed where you are moving your limb and using the weight of your body to provide resistance.
+As the muscle continues to heal, more aggressive strengthening will be prescribed where you are moving your limb and using the weight of your Healthy Body to provide resistance.
 When appropriate your therapist will prescribe strengthening exercises with free weights, elastic bands or tubing, weight machines, or cardiovascular machines such as stationary bicycles or a treadmill in order to continue to increase the strength and endurance in your injured muscle.
 As your strained muscle is more fully healed, your therapist will add eccentric type strengthening to your rehabilitation program.
 Eccentric exercises are ones that put load through your muscle as it is lengthening.

 These types of exercises are necessary as part of your rehabilitation program in order to prepare the strained muscle for the return to normal everyday activity and sport.
 Quite often it is an eccentric contraction of the muscle that has caused the strain in the first place, so training the muscle to withstand this type of force when the time is right is crucial to ensuring it won’t be re-injured.